 - Its on-board storage provides for easy access to place stick and Site-Pro Guarding components when not in use.

-- Its stand’s support bar hardware holes help secure the saw to the stand.
+- Its stand’s support bar hardware holes help secure the tool to the stand.

 - Easy to set up and use.

 - Hopeless miter gauge with an ABS plastic protractor part.

 - The table’s in-feed length is too short, making it difficult to align parts even with a feather-board.

 - It’s off switch pulls up and out and has to be pushed down with your hands to shut it off, making the saw rather difficult to use.

 The Bosch 4100 is famous for its features and enhancements.
 It provides the industry with the first modular smart guard system, t-slot miter gauge, SquareLock Rip Fence and a robust sub-base with carry handles.